openreplay/documentation/content/installation/upload-sourcemaps.md

 ## Parameters

 - `-s`: The URL of your OpenReplay instance.
 Make sure to append it with /api.
-This parameter is optional for OpenReplay Cloud users.
+Do not specify this parameter if you're on OpenReplay Cloud.
 - `-k`: API Key (found in 'Preferences' > 'Account' > 'Organization API Key').
 - `-p`: Project Key (found in 'Preferences' > 'Projects').
 - `-m`: Path to source maps file(s) (can also be a directory).